-Many challenges confront today’s project managers — new technologies, remote workforces and a global market to name a few.
-To take a project from inception to finish can be grueling and you’ve got to have great dedication and skills if you’re going to be successful.
+Many challenges confront today’s project managers — new technologies, remote workforces, and a global market, to name a few.
+To take a project from inception to finish can be grueling, and you’ve got to have great dedication and skills if you’re going to be successful.
 But what sets apart good project managers (PMs) from the truly great ones?
 What does it take to go from being the manager of projects to a game-changing leader?
-Here are six skills the great PMs share.
+Here are six skills that great PMs share.

 Become a customer relationship management expert

 Develop positive, mutually aligned connections with stakeholders: The first thing any project leader should work on is developing a positive relationship or connection with key stakeholders and project sponsors within an organization.
 Simply jumping into a project and bypassing this step can elevate risks right out of the gate and could further increase communication gaps down the road.
 Being able to understand the perspective, experience, and resulting behaviors of the primary players helps to create a platform for improved communication and reduces friction.